 We spent two nights camping at Left of Field, a private campsite on the edge of Mt.
 Field National Park.
 We spent the first evening chatting to our fellow

 The next day we woke up early and set up for a shoot in the outside, fire-heated bathtub (!).
-Then we headed off in the direction we’d loosely been instructed to go the night before.
-Not before we saw a platypus in the nearby water treatment pond though.
+Then we headed off in the direction we’d loosely been instructed to go the night before, but not before we saw a platypus in the nearby water treatment pond.
 It was our second platypus we’ve seen here in Australia!